Triviaali/CFR/maarittelydokumentti.md

 ## What problem does it solve?

-Approximates nash equilibrium strategy for both players in two player uncomplete information games like rock paper scissors, 1 card poker, texas holdem etc.
+Approximates exploitable strategies for one player or nash equilibrium strategy for both players in two player uncomplete information games.
+Normal form games like rock paper scissors or extended form games like 1 card poker, texas holdem etc.

 ## What inputs does the program get?

-Program gets the complete game-tree and then we traverse it in depth-first manner while updating the nodes and getting closer to the nash equilibrium approximation.
+In normal form games we get all possible actions in an array and we iterate over it while the strategy improves.
+In extended form games Program gets the complete game-tree as input and then we traverse it in depth-first manner while updating the nodes and getting closer to the nash equilibrium approximation.

 ## Time complexity